PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/methods/uniCATE (LASSO).md

 where $g(a,W) = \mathbb{P}_{P}[A=a|W]$.
 Here, $P$ is omitted from the subscript of $g(a,W),\bar{Q}(A,W)$ to simplify notation.

+This cross-validated estimator estimates $\bar{Q}_0(A,W)$ on the training set using a LASSO regression that includes main and treatment-biomarker interaction terms.
+The simple linear regression coefficient of the $j\text{th}$ biomarker regressed on the difference in potential outcomes is then computed on the validation set using the estimate of $\bar{Q}_0(A,W)$.
+This procedure is repeated $K$ times, and the estimate is defined as the mean of the estimated slopes for each validation set.

 In a randomized control trial with known treatment assignment mechanism, this estimator is asymptotically normal about the true parameter with variance given by its efficient influence curve.
 Hypothesis testing is therefore possible